DeveloppeurPascal/Link-Website-Generator/README.md

 Documentation is exported in HTML by [DocInsight](https://devjetsoftware.com/products/documentation-insight/) or [PasDoc](https://pasdoc.github.io) to the /docs folder of the repository.
 You can also [access it online](https://developpeurpascal.github.io/Link-Website-Generator) through the hosting offered by GitHub Pages.

-Further information (tutorials, articles, videos, FAQ, talks and links) can be found on [the project devlog](https://developpeur-pascal.fr/link-website-generator.html).
+Further information (tutorials, articles, videos, FAQ, talks and links) can be found on [the project website](https://linkwebsitegenerator.olfsoftware.fr) or [the project devlog](https://developpeur-pascal.fr/link-website-generator.html).

 If you need explanations or help in understanding or using parts of this project in yours, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
 I can either direct you to an online resource, or offer you assistance in the form of a paid or free service, depending on the case.
 You can also contact me at a conference or during an online presentation.